 If a risk is included in the CRR, it doesn't mean it will happen.
 It means we know it is a possibility, and we have made arrangements to reduce its impact.

-We have highlighted the top 5 Risks and provide you with some general information and if you require more detailed information provided you with the link:
+We have highlighted the top risks and provided you with some general information - please see the links in Related Pages below.

-If you require further details of the CCR, please view or download a copy of the public version of the 2016 Merseyside CRR available below:
+If you require further details of the CRR, please view or download a copy of the public version of the Merseyside Community Risk Register 2023.